JustinGuese/website-document-chat.com/content/english/companies/healthcare/_index.md

     - name: 'Max Linnemann'
       image: 'images/users/01.jpg'
       designation: 'Founder'
-      content: 'I use Doku-Chat.de to search my emails.
-The Outlook search never really worked for me, but Doku-Chat.de always finds what I am looking for!
+      content: 'I use document-chat.com to search my emails.
+The Outlook search never really worked for me, but document-chat.com always finds what I am looking for!
 Top!'

     - name: 'Mark Hermann'
       image: 'images/users/02.jpg'
       designation: 'CEO'
-      content: 'We use Doku-Chat.de as an internal knowledge database.
+      content: 'We use document-chat.com as an internal knowledge database.
 Our Confluence pages are relatively well maintained, but the search is just not that good, or information gets lost.
-The Doku-Chat.de chatbot is integrated into our intranet and can answer employees questions much faster.'
+The document-chat.com chatbot is integrated into our intranet and can answer employees questions much faster.'
 ---